 - baking powder - to help the cookies rise and keep their shape, as the dough is fairly wet for a cookie dough.

-- baking soda - to help the cookies rise and spread
+- baking soda - to help the cookies rise and spread.
+I tested this recipe repeatedly to get the exact right amounts of leavening.

 - freeze dried strawberries- fresh strawberries** work as well, see note below!